nutanix-japan/hycu/index.rst

 Getting Started
 ---------------

 Welcome to the HYCU and Nutanix add-on lab!
-This workbook accompanies an instructor-led session that introduces Nutanix and Hycu software workong together.
+This workbook accompanies an instructor-led session that introduces Nutanix and HYCU software workong together.

 You will explore using HYCU with Nutanix.